cirosantilli/linux-cheat/index.md

 - `git clone http://git.kernel.org/pub/scm/docs/man-pages/man-pages`

-    the linux man pages, documenting the kernel and C interfaces to it.
+    The Linux man pages, documenting the kernel and C interfaces to it.

-    in special, look under
+    In special, look under

     - `Documentation/` for docs
     - `include/linux` for stuff you may use from modules